Google Maps can now text your friends when you'll arrive

+In a sign of how truly mobile Google Maps has become, new features announced Tuesday at Google I/O will help you multitask safely while following turn-by-turn directions.

 The update makes Google Maps less reliant on visuals for communication and interactions.
-If you are following directions for a route, you can have Google Maps read your text messages.
-This is one of a series of new active commands that encourage a hand-off and eyes-off experience.
+If you're following directions for a route, you can have Maps read your text messages.
+This is one of a series of new active commands that encourage a hands- and eyes-off experience.

-These updates were announced at Google I/O the company's annual developer conference and will come to Google Maps this summer.
-Today's announcement follows on the heels of last week's announcement of the Google Maps Platform, a streamlined collection of APIs for third-party app developers.
+These updates will come to Google Maps this summer.
+The announcement follows on the heels of last week's announcement of the Google Maps Platform, a streamlined collection of APIs for third-party app developers.

 Google I/O: All our coverage of this year's developer conference.